MileHacker Logo

 Cooking Classes

 Several tour operators and guesthouses present Uzbek cooking classes, focusing on dishes like plov or samsa.
-These activities present hands-on studying and a look into local food preparation.
+These activities present hands-on studying and an insight into local food preparation.

 • Learn to make Plov.